SystemsBioinformatics/dynamic-community-fba/docs/7_endpoint_fba/home.rst

     print(fluxes["R_1_modelA_time05"]) #1.2763

 The concentration of an external metabolite at a specific time point is retained within the linking reaction between this time-point and the previous.
-This holds true for all external metabolites consumed and synthesized within the system, as they progress through each time step until reaching the final one.
+This holds true for all external metabolites consumed and produced within the system, as they progress through each time step until reaching the final one.
 To ascertain the quantity of metabolite X at the commencement of time-step 4, you can access this information using the following linking reaction format: `_ID_time03_time04`, where `_ID` denotes the identifier of the original metabolite.
 This format encapsulates the amount of metabolite transitioning from time-step 3 to time-step 4.